 Before you start filling out the forms prepare a passport photo and a scan of your passport’s photo page.
 You will have to add them to the form.
 Additionally, you will have to enter the intended day of entry and the checkpoint at which you will cross the border.
-Here is a list with checkpoints that accept e-visas.
-At the end you will get a registration code which allows you to check your visas current status in the search option.
+Here is a list of checkpoints that accept e-visas.
+At the end, you will get a registration code that allows you to check your visas current status in the search option.
 Accordingly to the website your visa application should be processed in 3 working days.

-At first I thought that in the application form you have to enter the exact day of entry.
-Of course I understand what “intended” means but I couldn’t find the information how many days difference is allowed between the intended day and the exact day of entry.
+At first, I thought that in the application form you have to enter the exact day of entry.
+Of course, I understand what “intended” means but I couldn’t find the information on how many days difference is allowed between the intended day and the exact day of entry.
 After some time I found the answer in the FAQ: the intended day of entry is the day from which you can enter Vietnam for 30 days.
-But this wasn’t the only problem because anyways I didn’t knew in advance which checkpoint to choose.
+But this wasn’t the only problem because anyways I didn’t know in advance which checkpoint to choose.
 There is also no official information available if you can change such checkpoint later or not.

 Then there is also one other thing that was problematic for me.
 There is no way to contact the Immigration Office which is responsible for the e-visas.
 I was sending a lot of e-mails and never got an answer.
 Not even a short message saying that they are sorry for the inconveniences.
 Moreover, I was also trying to call them but nobody was picking up.

-When I didn’t got my visa after 3 days I got worried and went to the Vietnamese Consulate in Vientiane.
-Unfortunately they are not responsible for the e-visas and couldn’t give me any information.
+When I didn’t get my visa after 3 days I got worried and went to the Vietnamese Consulate in Vientiane.
+Unfortunately, they are not responsible for the e-visas and couldn’t give me any information.
 They could only issue a new visa.
 The price for a standard visa service is around 50-60 USD and it takes 24h.
-For an express visa service you have to pay 90 USD.
-If you apply for it in the morning you will get the express visa in the afternoon (around 4pm).
+For an express visa service, you have to pay 90 USD.
+If you apply for it in the morning you will get the express visa in the afternoon (around 4 pm).

 Getting an e-visa to Vietnam through the pilot program might be the cheapest option available but definitely not the most comfortable one.
 In fact, you have to fill out different forms, prepare your documents and find answers for all the questions (and believe me you will have plenty of them).
 Moreover, if you have a problem you definitely can’t count on the Vietnamese Immigration Office, you will have to solve it yourself.

 But here is an easier way to get a visa to Vietnam.
 You can just apply for the visa through an online visa service.
 Thanks to that you won’t have to worry about anything because they will take care of the whole process and in case there are some complications you can always call them and ask for help.
-The best example of such service is iVisa.
+The best example of such a service is iVisa.
 They offer visas to many different countries, also to Vietnam.
-On their website you can immediately check all the requirements for a Vietnamese visa for a person with your nationality and apply easily for the visa online in only few steps.
-What’s even more important: they have tones of positive reviews on trustpilot!
+On their website, you can immediately check all the requirements for a Vietnamese visa for a person of your nationality and apply easily for the visa online in only a few steps.
+What’s even more important: they have tones of positive reviews on Trustpilot!